-A strategy roadmap is a visualization of your strategic plan.
-It captures activities you will complete within a given time frame.
-It communicates upcoming work in one view.
+A strategy roadmap is a tool that helps you visualize your strategic plan.
+Strategic roadmaps capture activities you will complete within a given time frame and communicate upcoming work in one view.
 You can use a roadmap to drive conversations.
 It can be your guide for prioritizing work, allocating resources, and tracking dependencies.

 A roadmap is not static.
 You can make adjustments as plans change, show progress as you complete work, and create tailored views for different audiences.
 A roadmap should excite.
 It is a visual guide that defines the work that is required for the team to be its best.

 Vision, strategy, and roadmaps build upon one another — you need all three to create winning plans and realize your goals.

 Maybe you are working at an organization where there is no clarity around vision and strategy, or you belong to a team that does not yet use roadmaps as strategic planning tools.
 Start by doing what you can.
 Define a vision and strategy for the projects you are responsible for and create roadmaps that show the upcoming work.
 Share these visuals with your teammates and manager.

 Before long, I bet the people around you will take notice.
 And maybe they will even start championing roadmaps to the rest of the organization — a beautiful thing, indeed.